opark03/ds2006-park-olivia/HW 8/HW8.md

 > If the proportions in the contingency table represented probabilities,
 > would drink preference and sugar preference be independent?

-No, the probablilities would not be indepedent because two variables are being considered together.
+No, the probabilities would not be indepedent because two variables are being considered together.
+If knowing information about one variable gives us information about another, then they are not independent.

 # 2